Codebrahma/codebrahma.github.io/vit.markdown

 If the integer is divisible by 15 it prints "CodeBrahma"

-If the integer is not divisible by any of these numbers it prints "VIT"
+If the integer is not divisible by any of these numbers it prints "SRM"

 ## 4. Tip less